Tinkerforge/doc/en/source/Hardware/Bricks/IMU_V2_Brick.rst

 :ref:`Ethernet <ethernet_extension>`) or wireless (:ref:`WIFI <wifi_extension>`)
 connections.

+The IMU Brick 2.0 currently still uses 10-pole Bricklet connectors.
+You need 10p-7p Bricklet cables to connect Bricklets to it.

 A comparison video between IMU Brick 1.0 and IMU Brick 2.0 is available on Youtube:

 .. raw:: html